June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 yeast and other secret ingredients into 15,500 gallon steel tubs.
 Then they mix that together with limestone water that is fresh from the mountains on the Wild

-seem to recall, which just goes to show that my future in making Kentucky Straight Bourbon Whiskey won't start tonight in the kitchen sink.
-I do remember that
+to recall, which just goes to show that my future in making Kentucky Straight Bourbon Whiskey won't start tonight in the kitchen sink.
+I do remember that they

-they poor the Bourbon into wooden barrels that have been charred, which is what gives the Bourbon it's color.
-The corks they use to close the barrel are
+poor the Bourbon into wooden barrels that have been charred, which is what gives the Bourbon it's color.
+The corks they use to close the barrel are called

-called bungs.
+bungs.
 They Frank and I a couple of bungs to take home to the birds, which Cody destroyed in about 5 minutes.
-After they store the Bourbon in the
+After they store the Bourbon in the barrels they

-barrels they store them in huge warehouses for the certain number of years in takes to turn this concoction into aged Bourbon.
-They are 26 warehouses on
+store them in huge warehouses for the certain number of years in takes to turn this concoction into aged Bourbon.
+They are 26 warehouses on the property

-the property and each one holds 20,000 barrels.
+and each one holds 20,000 barrels.
 Wow!
 That's a lot of darn booze.
-Kentucky Straight Bourbon Whiskey is not to be confused with any other
+Kentucky Straight Bourbon Whiskey is not to be confused with any other type of plain

-there is nothing like a good 12 year old bottle of Bourbon Whiskey.
-The way they described it during the aging process makes you think it will be the greatest
+like a good 12 year old bottle of Bourbon Whiskey.
+The way they described it during the aging process makes you think it will be the greatest tasting drink

-distillery and warehouses that hold all those barrels and seeing that things haven't changed on how they make it today versus 100 years ago was very
+warehouses that hold all those barrels and seeing that things haven't changed on how they make it today versus 100 years ago was very educational,

 May 15th - Lexington, Kentucky - The Whitmore Ranch -